groovy-tutorial/groovy-tutorial/book/parts/05_Exceptions/08_Throw.md

 }
 ```

-The code above makes a little more sense than some of my earlier examples as denominator may be `0` or a negative number and we are concerned with both possibilities.
+The code above makes a little more sense than my earlier example as `denominator` may be `0` or a negative number and we are concerned with both possibilities.
 As mentioned earlier, we can use `|` to handle more than one exception type within the same `catch` block:

 ```groovy
 def numerator = 10